 Root Source teacher Rabbi Adler has started a 30 day series of Torah thoughts.

-Tuesday, September 5th, 30 days/ 30 reflections toward Rosh Hashanah,
+30 days/ 30 reflections leading to Rosh Hashanah

 Like our Facebook page to follow Rabbi Elan Adler’s 30/30 day series of Torah thoughts.